Understanding the EPC Contract: Contingency Basics & Beyond

 You would have 15-30% total contingency to manage together with the EPC.
 Information would flow and change approvals would move quickly.
 Commercial disputes will be minimal.
 Influential response plans would be deployed collaboratively.
 Proactive project management and decision making will govern.

-This article contains excerpts from our soon-to-be-released whitepaper, Establishing EPC Contracts that Actually Work for Sustainable Infrastructure Projects.
-Subscribe to our newsletter to get first access.
+This article contains excerpts from our whitepaper, Establishing EPC Contracts Suitable for Sustainable Infrastructure Projects.
+Download your free copy here.

 - Nexus PMG Announces Strategic Reorganization to Satisfy Demand for Construction Monitoring - June 24, 2021